O'Toole rallies Bulldogs past Raritan, 34-27, to win state sectional championship - centraljersey.com

 — Steven Bassin (@SBassin_Sports) November 12, 2022

-With 5:50 to play, O’Toole connected with wide receiver Cole Cashion on a 60-yard bomb.
-The pass covered most of the distance and Cashion ran in the final few yards for the score.
-Following the extra point, the Bulldogs trailed, 27-24.
+After Raritan punted with 5:50 to play, O’Toole led a quick scoring drive.
+The quarterback connected with wide receiver Cole Cashion on a 60-yard bomb.

+O’Toole’s pass covered most of the distance and Cashion ran in the final few yards for the score.
+Following the extra point, the Bulldogs trailed, 27-24, with 4:53 to play.

 WE GOT OURSELVES A BALL GAME!
 A 60-yard bomb by Owen O’Toole to Cole Cashion brings RFH within 3 with 4:53 to go.
 27-24, Raritan!
 CC: @central_jersey #NJFootball 🏈 pic.twitter.com/6S3bVimcux